secure-foundations/trex-usenix25/tools/evaluating_resym/README.md

        {SERVERNAME}` (not requiring additional username/password/etc.; you might need to set up `.ssh/config` / `.ssh/authorized_keys` for this).
     3. Confirm that `ssh {SERVERNAME} env | grep HF_TOKEN` outputs the `HF_TOKEN`.
-You may need to set `.profile`, `.bashrc`, or similar depending on your server setup.
+You may need to set `.profile`, `.bashrc`, `/etc/environment`, or similar depending on your server setup.
     4. Ensure that `python3` and `uv` are installed on server.
+You can test this by running `ssh {SERVERNAME} uv --version` and checking that it correctly returns something like `uv 0.7.3` (if not, again, check `.profile`/etc. described above).
 The scripts will automatically set up a virtual environment with the `requirements.txt` as long as these two are installed.
 4. On the local (client) side:
     1. Set `REMOTE_SERVER` to the server name (such that `ssh $REMOTE_SERVER` works).